MartinKal/store-brandwatch/README.md

 **Method:** POST <br />
 **Request Body:** A JSON object containing a list of items with product ID and quantity. <br />
 **Description:** This endpoint loads or updates the stock with the provided items.
-It also sends a message with the updated stock information to a Redis topic triggering all pending orders that can be completed to be retried.
+It also sends a message with the updated stock information to a Redis topic triggering all pending orders that can be completed to be retried.<br/>

+Request example:
 ```
 {
   "items": [